DevOps-Depot/cloudberry-db-for-debian/CONTRIBUTING.md

 export DEBEMAIL="<your-email-here>"
 ```

-* gpdb - the packaging tree; this directory should only contain one directory
+* cloudberrydb - the packaging tree; this directory should only
-  named debian
+  contain one directory named debian
   * debian - Debian packaging directory

 ## Helpful Links